Class IPUtil

 • Optionalcapitalize: boolean

-Whether to capitalize the output, which defaults to false.
+Whether to capitalize the output.

 • OptionalconditionPredicate: ConditionPredicate